James Bridges: Personal life

-Life and career

-Bridges was born on February 3, 1936, in Little Rock, Arkansas and grew up in Paris, Arkansas.
-His mother was Celestine Wiggins, his sister was Mary Ann Wiggins, and his life partner from 1958 until his death was actor, librettist, screenwriter, and producer Jack Larson.
+Bridges' life partner from 1958 until his death was actor, librettist, screenwriter, and producer Jack Larson.

+Career

 Bridges got his start as a writer for Alfred Hitchcock Presents after catching the attention of Norman Lloyd, a producer for the series.
 One of his episodes, "An Unlocked Window", earned him a 1966 Edgar Award from the Mystery Writers of America for Best Episode in a TV Series.